missBerg/resources/webinars/2024-06-25/README.md

 ### Step by step
 - Install Cert Manager
 - Create a ClusterIssuer
-    - Verify the issuer is created `kubectl get issuer --all-namespaces`
+    - Verify the issuer is created `kubectl get clusterissuers.cert-manager.io --all-namespaces`
 - Tell your Gateway to have certs mnanaged by the cert manager
 - Create a listener on the Gateway that has a cert
 - Check the Gateway `kubectl describe gateway/shared-gateway`